-PHASE LOCK LOST: The level of the signal from at least one of the reference receivers, and sensed by the A11 phase lock board, is too low to be accurately captured. this could be due to a problem in the source group, signal separation group, or receiver group (refer to "Checking the Source Group" on page 4-34, "Checking the Signal Separation Group" on page 4-47, and "Checking the Receiver Group" on page 4-51).
+PHASE LOCK LOST: The level of the signal from at least one of the reference receivers, and sensed by the A11 phase lock board, is too low to be accurately captured.
+This could be due to a problem in the source group, signal separation group, or receiver group (refer to "Checking the Source Group" on page 4-34, "Checking the Signal Separation Group" on page 4-47, and "Checking the Receiver Group" on page 4-51).

-SOURCE UNLEVELED: The source ALC circuits on the A12 source or the A16 test set motherboard-E8363B and E8364B only-is running open-loop.
-For the E8362B, replacing the A12 source can correct this.
-For the E8363B or E8364B, check the cable connections for W37 and W38 from the A23 and A24 detectors to the A16 test set motherboard, and for W39 from A16 to the A21 SOMA 50.
-If the problem is associated with one port and not the other, replace the detector associated with the problem port.
+SOURCE UNLEVELED: The source ALC circuits on the A12 source or the A16 test set motherboard is running open-loop.
+Check the cable connections for W38 and W39 from the A23 and A24 SOMA 70s to the A16 test set motherboard, and for W40 from A16 to the A21 SOMA 50.
+If the problem is associated with one port and not the other, replace the SOMA 70 associated with the problem port.
 If the problem affects both ports, replace the A16 test set motherboard.